DeepakRanaMagar/chat-me/README.md

 # chat-me
-# chat-me

 ## Description
-This project is a Chat application built on Django.
+chat-me is a Test Chat application built on Django.

 ## Requirements
 - Python 3.x